bruceharrison1984/Schedulely/src/dateAdapters/readme.md

 _If you create one, please consider submitting it as a PR for this library!
 You can easily add your convertor to existing unit tests without needing to rewrite them._

+### NativeJS

+The default DateAdapter uses the built in `Date` object for javascript.
+This adapter is used by default, so nothing additional needs to be passed in to the `Calendo` component.

 ### Date-Fns

+#### In development

 After importing all the necessary functions, they can all be directly passed to `createDateFnsConvertor`